Glen Rovers–St Finbarr's hurling rivalry

 The Glen Rovers–St Finbarr's rivalry is a hurling rivalry between Cork city club teams Glen Rovers and St Finbarr's.
 It is considered to be one of the biggest rivalries in Cork hurling.

-Glen Rovers and St Finbarr's first played a senior championship match on 7 October 1934; as of August 2020, the two clubs have faced each other 38 times in total.
+Glen Rovers and St Finbarr's first played a senior championship match on 7 October 1934; as of August 2020, the two clubs had faced each other 38 times in total.
 Glen Rovers have won 21 and St Finbarr's have won 13, with four ending in a draw.

 Regarded as two of Cork club hurling's "big three", with Blackrock making up the trio, a county final between The Glen and the Barr's is historically regarded as a special occasion.